 helmwill also automatically create a new Service Account to grant K10 the required access to Kubernetes resources.
 If a pre-existing Service Account needs to be used, please follow these instructions.

 K10 assumes that the default storage class for is backed by SSDs or similarly fast storage media.
-If that is not true, please add the following option to the below K10 Helm install commands to specify a performance-oriented storage class.
+If that is not true, please add the following option to the K10 Helm install commands to specify a performance-oriented storage class.